- Define training and validation sets.

 or more hyperparameter spaces without changing the other default values.

-: backend to use. * n_series
+horizon. * backend: backend to use. * n_series: Optional, the

 number of unique time series, required only for Multivariate models.

-In this example, we will use h=12
+In this example, we will use h=12 and we use optuna as backend.
+We

 will use the default hyperparameter space but only change random_seed

-range and n_pool_kernel_size
+range and n_pool_kernel_size.

 3.a.2 Custom hyperparameter grid

 More generally, users can define fully customized search spaces tailored for particular datasets and tasks, by fully specifying a hyperparameter search space function.
+In the following example we are optimizing thelearning_rate and two

 NHITS

-specific hyperparameters: n_pool_kernel_size
+specific hyperparameters: n_pool_kernel_size and n_freq_downsample.

 Additionaly, we use the search space to modify default hyperparameters,